 Limit booth staff

 Many choose to hire staff to man their exhibition stands, but this can add additional unnecessary expense.
-Instead, use your own staff, they will already be knowledgeable about the company and products.
+Instead, for a cheaper way of exhibiting, use your own staff, they will already be knowledgeable about the company and products.
 If necessary offer them training in sales techniques to help them on the day.

 Consider promotional items carefully

 Branded giveaways are part of the exhibition experience but can be expensive to buy.
-Make sure you shop around for bulk discounts.
+Make sure you shop around for bulk discounts to save money.
 Be selective about who you give them to, rather than having them in a pot on the desk for any passer-by to grab, keep them behind the desk and only give them out to people who really engage with you.
 That way you’re not throwing money away on people just there for the freebies.

 Don’t forget storage costs